Jofresh77/nne-for-causal-transformers-unreal-plugin/README.md

 ## Notes
 The plugin integrates the [tokenizers-cpp](https://github.com/mlc-ai/tokenizers-cpp) library as Third-Party library aside with the implementation to perform manual token encoding and decoding following the BPE (Bytes-Per-Level) method analogally to what the Qwen Instruct architecture expects.

-Before the encoding, a softmax algorithm is used to process the output logits.
+Before the decoding, a softmax algorithm is used to process the output logits.